 Why Floors Squeak

-Hardwood, engineered and laminate flooring planks expand and contract with changing temperature and humidity, and in their contraction phase, they may rub against each other when you walk on them.
-Moreover, hardwood and engineered boards can lift if they were installed with insufficient nails or if the particleboard subfloor isn't holding the nails securely, and they also squeak.
+Solid hardwood, engineered and laminate wood flooring planks expand and contract with changing temperature and humidity, and in their contraction phase, they may rub against each other when you walk on them.
+Moreover, hardwood and engineered boards can lift if they were installed with insufficient nails or if the subfloor isn't holding the nails securely, and they also squeak.
 A third cause of squeaking is the subfloor itself -- it may be lifting off the joists, or the joists may be too far apart to support it.
 This can cause squeaking even if the floor is carpeted.

 A Simple Remedy

-If your wood or laminate floor is squeaking, you may be able to stop the squeaks by dusting a lubricant such as graphite or talcum powder over the squeaky area.
+If your hardwood (solid or engineered) floor is squeaking, you may be able to stop the squeaks by dusting a lubricant such as graphite or talcum powder over the squeaky area.
 Spread the powder liberally, then force it into the cracks between boards with a broom or a dry mop.
 Walk over the squeaky section to distribute the powder evenly, and if it works, the squeaking should stop.
 This isn't a permanent solution -- the boards will eventually begin squeaking again, and you'll have to apply more powder.
 If you have a laminate floor, though, it's the only practical way to stop the squeaking short of replacing some of the boards.

 Reset Lifting Floorboards